joncmaloney/blog/_posts/Vagrant/2018-08-17-Using vagrant with AWS.md

 end
 ```

+You might also notice that this Vagrantfile includes provisioning to install docker.
+This is a logical progression from one of our first posts about [How to install docker CE](http://www.joncmaloney.com/blog/2018/08/08/Install_Docker_CE.html).
+The following explains each of the parameters used in the Vagrantfile.

+- `access_key_id` - The access key from the IMA user you created.
+- `aws.secret_access_key` - The secret from the IMA user you created.
+- `aws.keypair_name` - The name of the pem file which is used to access the EC2 instance.
+- `aws.instance_type` - The type of instance, such as "m3.medium" or  "t2.micro".
+- `aws.region` - The region where your EC2 instance is to be launched.
+Note you must also have your security groups and VPC created in this region.
+- `aws.ami` - The name of the image you wish to startup.
+In this case we have used an Amazon Red Hat Quick Start image.
+The ami is also linked to the region.
+You can find the ami by clicking on Launch Instance from the AWS EC2 web console.
+- `aws.security_groups` - This supposably can take the security group name however this wasn't working for me.
+I had to use the group id instead.
+Vagrant will by use the 'default' security group if this is not defined.
+- ```aws.subnet_id``` - The VPC subnet that the EC2 instance will join.
+- `aws.associate_public_ip` - Set to true if you want your EC2 instance to have a public IP address.
+If you haven't setup a NAT gateway inside your VPC then you will have to give the instance a public IP address so it can reach the internet.
+- `override.ssh.username` - The username of the user in the EC2 instance.
+When using the Red Hat image we have specified the default user is ec2-user; a [list of default usernames](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) is in this article.
+- `override.ssh.private_key_path` - The path to the pem file to gain ssh access to your EC2 machine.
+- `aws.ssh_host_attribute` - How ssh will connect to your EC2 instance. `:public_ip_address`, `:dns_name`, or `:private_ip_address`, will use the public IP address, DNS name, or private IP address, respectively, to SSH to the instance.
+By default Vagrant uses the first of these (in this order) that is known.
+However, this can lead to connection issues if, e.g., you are assigning a public IP address but your security groups prevent public SSH access and require you to SSH in via the private IP address; specify `:private_ip_address` in this case.
+- `aws.tags` - A tag you can add to your EC2 instance.
+I like to name each of my instances.
+In our example we have named the instance my-server.

 #### Troubleshoot:

 To help troubleshoot when using vagrant.
 You can use the --debug option which will show debug logs whilst vagrant is statrting up.